 Learn more about our efforts to develop the dairy industry in the former conflict affected North and East regions, profiled as a best practice by the United Nations Global Compact in a publication on "Responsible Business Advancing Peace" (pages 46 to 49).

-Nestlé’s dairy infrastructure development has created significant employment and economic opportunities for approximately 18,000 rural farmers and offers hope for renewed dairy cultivation.
+Nestlé’s dairy infrastructure development has created significant employment and economic opportunities for 16,000 rural farmers and offers hope for renewed dairy cultivation.

 Value for Nestlé, farmers and communities

 For Nestlé, this means a regular supply of high-quality milk to meet consumer demand, and by building close links with local dairy farmers, we can also advise them continuously on quality and farming practices in order to maintain and enhance standards.